dart-backend/belatuk-common-utilities/packages/pub_sub/README.md

 ## Usage

 `belatuk_pub_sub` is your typical pub/sub API.
 However, `belatuk_pub_sub` enforces authentication of every request.
-It is very possible that `belatuk_pub_sub` will run on both servers and in the browser, or on a platform belatuk_pub_sublike Flutter.
-Thus, there are provisions available to limit access.
+It is very possible that `belatuk_pub_sub` will run on both server and in the browser, or on a platform like Flutter.

 **Be careful to not leak any `belatuk_pub_sub` client ID's if operating over a network.**
-If you do, you risk malicious users injecting events into your application, which could ultimately spell *disaster*.
+If you do, you run the risk of malicious users injecting events into your application.

 A `belatuk_pub_sub` server can operate across multiple *adapters*, which take care of interfacing data over different media.
 For example, a single server can handle pub/sub between multiple Isolates and TCP Sockets, as well as WebSockets, simultaneously.

 ```dart
 import 'package:belatuk_pub_sub/belatuk_pub_sub.dart' as pub_sub;